Click here for recent news on pension de-risking from Edward Stone Law.

 New Protections in Virginia

 On July 1, 2018 new legislation went into effect in Virginia providing protections to retirees in pension de-risking transfers.
 Senate Bill SB755 introduced by Senator Glen Sturtevant (R-Midlothian) with support from Delegate Dawn Adams (D-Richmond) received unanimous support in both the Virginia House and Senate.
 Virginia law now provides that (1) amounts payable to a participant under an annuity providing retirement benefits are exempt from creditors’ claims, and (2) subsequent transfers of group annuity contracts funding retirement benefits are prohibited without the prior written approval of the State Corporation Commission.
-Amending Section 38.2-3125 of the Virginia Code, this the complete text of SB755 is available here: SB755.
+Amending Section 38.2-3125 of the Virginia Code, the the complete text of SB755 is available here: SB755.

 Protections in Connecticut